NetSuite to Odoo Migration: Timeline, Risk, and What CFOs Need to Know

 Every CFO who has lived through a failed ERP project knows the pattern: the timeline that turned into three years, the fixed-price contract that wasn't, the go-live weekend that became a six-month emergency.
 Those outcomes are real.
 But they come from a specific set of structural choices, not from ERP migration being inherently unpredictable.

-A NetSuite to Odoo migration takes 90 days on a parallel-run model for a single-entity company with clean data and no OneWorld dependency.
-Weeks 1–4 cover discovery and data mapping, producing a signed scope document that anchors the fixed price.
-Weeks 5–8 cover system build and parallel run: both NetSuite and Odoo process the same transactions simultaneously, with weekly reconciliation gates.
-Weeks 9–12 cover cutover preparation and go-live.
-Cutover is condition-based, not calendar-based — NetSuite stays live until outputs match line-by-line.
-Migration starts at approximately $50,000 fixed-price.
-The five-year cost comparison at a $400,000 NetSuite annual baseline shows approximately $2,348,000 for NetSuite versus approximately $350,000 for Odoo post-migration, a delta of roughly $2,000,000.
-Multi-entity structures, active audit cycles, and heavy SuiteScript customization extend the timeline and cost.
-Based on del.ai migration methodology and analysis of mid-market ERP implementations, 2024–2026.
+A NetSuite to Odoo migration is scoped at 90 days on a parallel-run model for a single-entity company with clean data and no OneWorld dependency.
+Weeks 1–2 cover discovery and scope lock, producing a signed scope document that anchors the fixed price.
+Weeks 3–6 cover system build and data migration, with NetSuite still live and unchanged.
+Weeks 7–10 cover the parallel run: both NetSuite and Odoo process the same transactions simultaneously, with weekly reconciliation gates.
+Weeks 11–12 cover UAT, training, and written reconciliation sign-off.
+Cutover happens on Day 90 and is condition-based, not calendar-based — NetSuite stays live until outputs match line-by-line.
+Migration starts at $50,000 fixed-price.
+The five-year cost comparison at a $429,000 NetSuite annual baseline shows $2,516,772 for NetSuite versus $350,000 for Odoo post-migration, a delta of $2,166,772.
+Multi-entity structures, active audit cycles, and heavy SuiteScript customization extend both the timeline and the cost beyond this baseline.